 Spot-on is applied directly to the dog's skin on the neck and in some cases also at the root of the tail if you have a large dog.
 The effect lasts about 4 weeks depending on the product.
 There are spot-on solutions that are over-the-counter and can be bought at pet stores, others are prescribed.

-Keep in mind that some spot-on preparations are only for dogs, some are toxic for cats.
-Therefore, ensure that the cat does not lick the spot-on solution and isolate the cat from recently treated dogs while waiting for the application site to dry.
+Keep in mind that some spot-on preparations are only for dogs.
+Some are toxic for cats.
+Make sure that your cat does not lick the spot-on solution.
+It’s a good idea to isolate the cat from recently treated dogs while waiting for the application site to dry.

 Tick collar